mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/SSL/index.md

    Check to enable SSL.
 After creating or enabling your SSL certificates your sites will now use https.

    *  **Certificate File**
        Point to your certificate file.
+The directory dialogue will only recognize .crt files.

    *  **Certificate Key File**
        Point to your certificate key file.
+The directory dialogue will only recognize .key files.

    *  **Certificate Self Signed Certificate**
        Use "Create self-signed certificate..." if you want to test SSL functionality.
 Your browser will not recognize this certificate, and you will have to click through warnings when viewing your site in a browser.